Radish, Pink Beauty (Organic)

 Round to slightly oval, crisp roots are bright pink and not too spicy.
 We are rarely impressed with bunching radishes, but these are just darn good.
 Pink Beauty is all you could ever want in a bunching radish.
 An excellent market farm variety, praised as being better than many hybrids and we agree.
 Tops are strong for bunching, roots resist cracking.
 Best when succession planted in spring and fall, as radishes get spicier and have more pest pressures in the heat.

 As required by the Oregon Department of Agriculture and the Washington Crucifer Quarantine, all Brassica family seed lots have been tested and found negative for blackleg (Phoma lingam) by an approved, certified lab.

-Collect seeds from 20+ plants in the second year when seeds pods have dried down, usually in July.
-Cut seedheads, place on tarp, dry a few more days, then dance to free seed.
+Collect seeds from 20 or more plants (to avoid inbreeding) in the second year when seeds have dried down, usually in July.
+Cut seed heads, place on tarp, let dry a few more days, then dance to free seed.
 Collect seeds and winnow to clean.
 Isolate from other Raphanus sativus by 1 mile.